cjlee112/pygr/doc/rest/tutorials/xmlrpc.rst

 How to use
 ----------

 By default, pygr will open :data:`WORLDBASEPATH` as ``.,http://biodb2.bioinformatics.ucla.edu:5000``.
 In order to save your pygr objects including downloadable resources, you have to have at least one `writable` directory in :data:`WORLDBASEPATH`.
-If you have more than one writable location in your :data:`WORLDBASEPATH`, it will search all the locations before dumping downloadable resources, and then generate :func:`seqdb.SequenceFileDB` and :func:`cnestedlist.NLMSA`.
+If you have more than one writable location in your :data:`WORLDBASEPATH`, it will search all the locations before dumping downloadable resources, and then generate :class:`seqdb.SequenceFileDB` and :class:`cnestedlist.NLMSA`.
 And, the resources will be written in your ``first`` writable location.

 There are over three hundreds XMLRPC resources (genomes, pairwise and multigenome alignments) available at :data:`http://biodb2.bioinformatics.ucla.edu:5000`.
 See following example::